M-arcus/cloudron-docs/docs/documentation/developer/architecture.md

 At a high level, an application provides an `image` and a `manifest`.
 The image is simply a docker image that is a bundle of the application code and it's dependencies.
 The manifest file specifies application runtime requirements like database type and authentication scheme.
-It also provides meta information for display purposes in the [Cloudron Store](/appstore.html) like the title, icon and pricing.
+It also provides meta information for display purposes in the [Cloudron App Store](/appstore.html) like the title, icon and pricing.

 ## Image